 Changes to our playground routine now compared to before

 We have said goodbye to Gymboree because it felt that she has outgrown the place, but she is still a regular at Kevin’s in Glorietta.
 We have also tried some new places.

 It has become less about exploring and more of diving in and doing more of what you love to do when it comes to Akira and indoor play areas.
 After all, most playgrounds’ layouts and offerings tend to be the same.

 We have also come to the point where we can leave her at some of these playgrounds and just come back for her at the allotted time.
 This took gradual steps.
 At Kevin’s for instance, we started not going inside with her and just hanging outside where we can still keep an eye on her.
 Then we started backing off, just hanging around the waiting area, making sure we can see her but that she doesn’t see us right away.
 And then it just came to the point where we told her we we’re going to leave her there and come back when it’s time, and she didn’t mind at all.

 This worked well for us.
 We were less anxious about leaving her, and we have never picked her up crying and upset or hurt over anything serious (only when somebody has the toy she likes).

-At this age, it seems that kids still have a lot of extra energy to expend.
-For families like ours, where the kid is an only child, she has no immediate cousins or even kid neighbors her age to play and relate with, the indoor playground comes in handy.
+At 4 years old, kids still have a lot of energy to expend.
+For families like ours, where the kid is an only child, she has no immediate cousins or even neighbors her age to play and relate with, the indoor playground comes in handy.

 I have seen firsthand how the quality of the facility or the kind of toys that a play area has matters very little to a kid that has somebody to play with.
 It really makes the fees worthwhile when she comes back to you excitedly talking about her new friend.